 Medians Relative to β+δ

-The values of the signal strengths for the bands of interest which are reduced by the strengths of the beta and delta signals will be used to investigate which bands stand out from the others and which have relatively similar amplitudes.
+We will utilize the signal strength values for the bands of interest, which have been adjusted by subtracting the strengths of the beta and delta signals.
+This analysis will help us identify the bands that stand out from the others and those that exhibit relatively similar amplitudes.

 alpha | theta | gamma | practice |